Impact of Learning Transfer on Global Effectiveness

 - Application: During this additional day, participants worked directly on a real-world job situation and developed action plans to apply the new skills to that situation.

 - Reinforcement: Every two weeks after the workshop and continuing for a total of 12 weeks, participants received short e-mail reminders containing suggestions and tips for skill usage on the job.

-Utilization of the newly acquired global effectiveness skills would not have much value if the skills were only used for a short period of time.
-This is the fate of many training programs—once the initial "shot" wears off, the improvement goes away.
-As a result, we chose to assess performance three months after program completion.
-We determined that three months was a reasonable amount of time for participants to use the skills in their work and to experience the enduring effects of the behavior change.
+Utilisation of the newly acquired global effectiveness skills would not have much value if the skills were only used for a short period of time.
+This is the fate of many training programmes—once the initial "shot" wears off, the improvement goes away.
+As a result, we chose to assess performance three months after programme completion.
+We determined that three months was a reasonable amount of time for participants to use the skills in their work and to experience the enduring effects of the behaviour change.

 Three principle outcomes were examined in this study:

 Skill Improvement: There were 10 specific skills taught in the Global Effectiveness programme.
 We asked participants to rate each skill on a four-point scale from "no change" to "significant change."
 This enabled us to determine whether there was a difference between the two groups in the cross-cultural skills resulting from Global Effectiveness.